 Another option is the Singapore Global Investor Program.
-This program allows you to obtain permanent residence in Singapore by investing at least $2.5 million SGD into a start-up business, existing business, or approved fund.
+This program allows you to obtain permanent residence in Singapore by investing at least SGD 10 million into a start-up business, existing business, or approved fund.

 Living in Singapore is not going to eliminate your tax burden.
-Singapore is not a tax haven.
+Singapore is not even remotely a tax haven.

 Singapore’s individual income tax policies are better than its business taxes.
-Because of this, Singapore has attracted many Singapore expats and millionaires due to its tax-friendly policies.
+The country has attracted many expats and millionaires due to its tax-friendly policies.

 Singapore is a territorial tax country.
 This means that you only have to pay tax on income earned within the country.
 If you incorporate outside of Singapore, you can live with a very low tax rate.
 They also do not have any capital gains or inheritance tax.

-For the income that is taxed, Singapore has a progressive personal income tax rate that ranges from 0% to 22% at S$320,000 or more.
+For the income that is taxed, Singapore has a progressive personal income tax rate that ranges from 0% to 22% (at SGD 320,000 or more).

 Corporate tax rates in Singapore are a flat 17%.

-The first S$100,000 you earn is tax-exempt during the first three years after you open your Singapore corporation.
-What you earn over $100,000 but under $300,000 is taxed half of the normal rate during those first three years.
+75% of the first SGD 100,000 you earn is tax-exempt during the first three years after you open your Singapore startup.
+The next SGD 100,000 is 50% tax exempt during those first three years.

 Singapore Savings Bonds (SSB) are government-sold and backed bonds.
 You can buy SSBs and sell them later once you accrue interest.

-In April 2021, the SSB average return was 1.56%.
+In August 2022, the SSB average return rate is 2.97% to 3.04%.
 The interest goes up the longer you keep it, and you can keep the investment for up to 10 years.
 You get paid interest by the Singapore government every six months.

-To invest in Singapore Savings Bonds you have to be at least 18 years old, have over S$500, and have a Singapore bank account with one of the Big Three local banks and a Singapore Central Depository Account (CDP) account.
+To invest in Singapore Savings Bonds, you have to be at least 18 years old and have a Singapore bank account with one of the Big Three local banks and a Singapore Central Depository Account (CDP) account.

-Once you have all of that set up you can apply to invest in SSB.
-The minimum investment is S$500 and the max is S$200,000.
+Once you have all of that set up, you can apply to invest in SSB.
+The minimum investment is SGD 500, and the max is SGD 200,000.
 You can buy your savings bonds through your online savings account.

 Singapore has some of the safest banks in the entire world.
 Because of this, they’re hard to get into.
-You can no longer open a savings account as a nonresident with a 1,000 USD deposit.
+You can no longer open a savings account as a non-resident with a $1,000 deposit.

 The Big Three Banks in Singapore are the Overseas Chinese Banking Company, Development Bank of Singapore, and United Overseas Bank.

-You need a 200,000 to 300,000 dollar deposit to open a bank account with one of the Big Three.
+You need a $200,000 to $300,000 deposit to open a bank account with one of the Big Three.
 You’ll need a minimum of six figures to get in, which can be cash or trusts.
 Once you have your account, you must maintain that amount in the account.
 You cannot open a bank account remotely.

-Singapore may be the world’s freest economy.
+Singapore is one of the world’s freest economies.
 Some companies in Singapore give you the option to be paid in gold.